moksh10/India-Life-Expectancy-Prediction/README.md

 # India-Life-Expectancy-Prediction
 A Linear Regression Model to predict Life Expectancy in India.
-Libraries used are NumPy, Pandas, Matplotlib, seaborn and scikit-learn.
+Libraries used are NumPy, Pandas, Matplotlib, Seaborn and Scikit-Learn.